 Libba: The Magnificent Musical Life of Elizabeth Cotten by Laura Veirs

-Elisabeth Cotten taught herself to play her brother’s right-handed guitar upside down and backwards as she was left-handed.
+Elisabeth Cotten taught herself to play her brother’s right-handed guitar upside down and backward as she was left-handed.
 She created her own music as a teenager and composed the song ‘Freight Train’

 Lillian's Right to Vote by Jonah Winter

 Lillian, a one-hundred-year-old African American woman, is determined to walk up the steep hill to her polling station to make her voice heard.
 During her journey, she remembers the difficult voting history of her family.
-After the passing of the Fifteenth Amendment her great grandfather voted for the first time, she witnesses her parents registering to vote and she marched from Selma to Montgomery.
+After the passing of the Fifteenth Amendment her great-grandfather voted for the first time, she witnessed her parents registering to vote and she marched from Selma to Montgomery.